adrybakov/wulfric/docs/source/cite.rst

 Whom to cite?
 *************

-If you use wulfric in a your work, please cite it
+If you use Wulfric in your work, please cite it

 .. code-block:: text